• Skip to primary navigation

 You need to be:

-2. Sober (no drugs, alcohol, or medications that could make you drowsy
+- Sober (no drugs, alcohol, or medications that could make you drowsy)

 Your baby needs to be:

-2. Kept on his back when he’s not breastfeeding
+- Sleeping on their back when they are not breastfeeding

 You both need to be:

-1. On a safe surface.
-(See Sleep Safely.
+- On a safe surface.
 Never sleep with your baby on a sofa or armchair.

 Make an informed decision

-Use the information above along with our checklist below to evaluate your baby’s different sleeping places and your own personal family circumstances, to reduce the risk of an accident wherever you and your baby sleep.
+Use the information above along with our checklist below to evaluate your baby’s different sleeping places and your own family circumstances, to reduce the risk of an accident or SIDS wherever you and your baby sleep.

 Meeting Everyone’s Needs

 If you are struggling to reconcile your own sleep needs with those of your baby, then talking with an LLL Leader may be helpful.
-At an LLL meeting you can find out how other mothers meet the sleep needs of their own family members in different ways and at different stages.
+At an LLL meeting you can find out how other families meet the sleep needs of their sleep needs in different ways and at different stages.

 Sleep safely